 Families have options to help preserve a child’s fertility.
-The American Society of Clinical Oncology (ASCO) recommends that parents and guardians discuss the risk of infertility and fertility preservation options with their child’s doctors as soon as possible before cancer treatment begins.
+The American Society of Clinical Oncology (ASCO) recommends that parents and guardians discuss the risk of infertility and fertility preservation options with their child’s doctors.
+They should do this before cancer treatment begins.
 Options are limited for children diagnosed with cancer before puberty.
-Moreover, the costs of these options can be high.
+Also, the costs of these options can be high.

 Fertility options for girls

 Certain methods may help prevent or lower the risk of damage for girls.
 For example, doctors may use a treatment plan that avoids or reduces doses of chemotherapy that are linked to infertility.
 For some girls who need radiation therapy, an oophoropexy may be an option.
-A surgeon moves one or both ovaries where radiation won’t reach them.
+This is when a surgeon moves one or both ovaries where radiation will not reach them.
 The surgeon may put them back in place after treatment.
-However, it’s not always possible to prevent damage to the ovaries.
+However, it is not always possible to prevent damage to the ovaries.

 Oocyte (unfertilized egg) freezing.
 A girl who has gone or is going through puberty can freeze her eggs.
 Puberty usually occurs between ages 9 and 15.
 This method requires about 2 weeks of fertility drug treatment.
 Then, the health care team collects the eggs from the ovaries.

 Sometimes, girls need to begin cancer treatment right away.
 This does not allow time for the 2-week fertility treatment.
 Instead, egg collection may occur after only brief fertility treatment or even without it.
 However, these eggs will not have fully matured in the ovaries.
 The eggs must then undergo in vitro maturation.
 This means that the eggs mature in a laboratory.

 Researchers are still learning about in vitro maturation.
 Success rates are lower than when freezing eggs that matured in the ovaries.